jadecastro/reasyns/README.md

 System models are encoded in the format of "Drake System" objects, of which there are several examples included within Drake.
 The `DubinsCar.m` class located in the `/models` folder contains one such example.

-The controllers are saved as `.mat` files contained within a folder called `<example path>/reasyns_controllers`.
+The controllers are saved within `.mat` files contained within a folder called `<example path>/reasyns_controllers`.
 To use a controller, simply input the name of the desired `.mat` file as an argument in the MotionControllerHandler field.
 Refer to the `box_pushing.config` example for specifics.

 Finally, execution of the controller requires [this branch](https://github.com/jadecastro/LTLMoP/tree/reasyns_fast) of LTLMoP.
 From the `LTLMoP/src` folder, LTLMoP can be called by typing `python specEditor.py <path/to/your/example>`.